mariovalney/laravel-keycloak-web-guard/README.md

 ### How to implement my Model?

-You should extend `Vizir\KeycloakWebGuard\Models\KeycloakUser` and change the `user_model` configuration.
-We'll ignore the `provider` config on `auth.php`.

-If you set a model it not a child of `KeycloakUser` the application will provide a user.
-Maybe a eloquent/database provider will work seamless, but we do not tested this case.
+We registered a new user provider that you configured on `config/auth.php` called "keycloak-users".

+In this same configuration you setted the model.
+So you can register your own model extending `Vizir\KeycloakWebGuard\Models\KeycloakUser` class and changing this configuration.

-If not, you should create a [UserProvider](https://laravel.com/docs/5.8/authentication#adding-custom-user-providers) to do the job: we use the `retrieveByCredentials` method passing the Keycloak Profile information to retrieve a instance of model.
+You can implement your own [User Provider](https://laravel.com/docs/5.8/authentication#adding-custom-user-providers): just remember to implement the `retrieveByCredentials` method receiving the Keycloak Profile information to retrieve a instance of model.

+Eloquent/Database User Provider should work well as they will parse the Keycloak Profile and make a "where" to your database.
+So your user data must match with Keycloak Profile.

 ### I cannot find my login form.